4 Reasons You Need To Stop Using Generic Email Addresses For Your Creative Biz

 There are quite a few excuses that surface when I ask creative business owners why they don’t have their custom email addresses, and they include everything from lack of technical knowledge to just laziness.
 I want to slay the excuses and help you to establish a brand that looks as great on the outside as it is on the inside.
 I want you to be proud when you are directing questions about how to contact you.
 I want you to have some skin in the game and not just look like a hobbyist trying to make a couple of bucks on the side.
 Your creative business is your life, and every aspect of that needs to be reflected in your success.

 But I don’t know how to set it up…

 Ugh, I hate this excuse.
 You are living in a digital world.
 You know how to use Google.
 There are thousands of step by step tutorials for everything.
 “Not knowing” is not a valid excuse for anything.
-I have even put a whole section on setting up a custom email addresses in the Quick & Dirty Guide to Starting a Blog That Doesn’t Suck!
+I have even put a whole section on setting up a custom email addresses in the Get Your Blog On!
+Free Course

 I like using Gmail.

 How is this even an excuse?
 You know that you can set up any email address to use with Gmail or any other email client, I prefer using a desktop client to manage my email accounts.